nicolealcala/node-express-crash-course/README.md

 <br/>

 This project is created as part of **The Odin Project** Node.js curriculum.
-It serves as my _first Node.js project_, where I build a simple web server in two versions: (1) using only **core Node.js modules** and (2) using **Express.js** framework.
+It serves as my _learning project_, where I build a simple web server in two versions: (1) using only **core Node.js modules** and (2) using **Express.js** framework.
 The Server responds with basic HTML pages and demonstrates how a minimal backend works under the hood.

 <br/>